 - YES – I can do this

 The fear of presenting and public speaking is a very real, powerful and debilitating one.
-Whilst I’ve never understood just how the average person could rank the fear of public speaking higher than the fear of death its venom is something I’ve experienced for myself.
+Whilst I’ve never understood just how the average person could rank the fear of public speaking higher than the fear of death, its venom is something I’ve experienced for myself.

 Thankfully, there is a great deal we can do to help overcome the fear and there are countless articles on the internet to help sufferers; including our own website.
-I believe the most powerful advice is to acknowledge and accept the reality that we all have a compelling voice.
-Our mission is to find, value and express it and the key to unlocking it is the word ‘YES’.
+I believe the most powerful advice is to acknowledge and accept the reality that we each have a compelling voice.
+Our mission is to find, value and express it and the key to unlocking it is the word, ‘YES’.

 My wife and I have just returned from a fabulous holiday in Florida, a beautiful part of the world that we have been to many times before.
 This time we were offered the opportunity to board a speed boat to see a spectacular dolphin show in the ocean.
 My wife has long held a very debilitating phobia of boats and all things related to sitting in one.

-After many years of avoidance, she finally found the courage to say, ‘YES, I’ll do it, I’m sick and tired of missing out, I want to see the Dolphins’.
+After many years of avoidance, she finally found the courage to say, ‘YES, I’ll do it, I’m sick and tired of missing out; I want to see the Dolphins’.